Trauma Center Trauma Sensitive Yoga (TCTSY)

 *This form of therapy, like any other, takes time and consistency to achieve desired results.

-We are passionate about providing holistic services to our NDIS clients so that they can get the support and guidance they need to live their best life.
+We are passionate about providing holistic services to our clients so that they can get the support and guidance they need to live their best life.
 Our Somatic and Dance Movement therapy can help support emotional regulation, deeper mind-to-body connection, connecting the right and left sides of the brain, nervous system regulation and sleep issues.
 We provide 1-1 sessions that are tailored to each client and work closely with the client’s lead Psychologist to achieve and accelerate therapy goals.

 Our Movement & Yoga Therapy Sessions